kkdsdesilva/diabetes-ucidata/README.md

 2. Standardization: This technique transforms the features to have zero mean and unit variance.
 It is calculated using the formula: $$\text{standardized value} = \frac{\text{value} - \text{mean}}{\text{standard deviation}}.$$

 These data scaling techniques were applied to the numeric features in the dataset to ensure that they have a consistent scale and distribution.

+## Model Building

+In this project, we built several models to predict whether a patient will be readmitted to the hospital.
+The following models were used:

+- Logistic Regression (Just for the readmission)
+- Decision Tree
+- Random Forest
+- Neural Network

+The models were trained on the preprocessed data and evaluated using appropriate metrics such as accuracy, precision, recall, and F1 score.
+The best performing model was selected based on these metrics.
+Neural Network was the best performing model with over 70% ROC-AUC score and over 0.7 recall score.